Hassanat-Awodipe/SQL--Analysis_of_Parch_and_Posey_Data/README.md

 # Analysis_of_Parch_and_Posey_Data

-Learning SQL with Udacity.
-These questions asked in the SQL
+The above folders contain my solutions to exercises in the SQL course with Udacity